a cheerful woman searches for train tickets on her phone

 How to Book Cheap Train Tickets?

-Along with splitting your ticket, many other ways can help when finding cheap train tickets, from booking early, being flexible with your departure date and time, and finding railcard discounts.
-You will find many valuable tips and tricks for ways to save money on train travel in the below guide.
+Along with splitting your ticket, there are many other ways to buy cheap train tickets, such as booking early, being flexible with your departure date and time, and finding railcard discounts.
+You will find many valuable tips and tricks for saving money on train travel in the guide below.

 1. Book Early to Get Cheap Tickets

-Of the different ticket types, an Advance fare is usually much cheaper than a flexible ticket.
-As long as you’re happy to travel at a fixed time, we recommend you book an Advance Ticket to get the cheapest fares.
-Advance tickets usually go on sale 12 weeks before the date of travel.
-We advise booking your train tickets early as they can often sell out due to high demand; they are subject to availability.
-If you can't book until the day of travel, Advance Fares may be available from train companies up to an hour before you leave.
-To get more significant savings, combine your advance ticket with a railcard.
+An Advance fare is usually one of the cheaper fares compared to a flexible ticket.
+As long as you're happy to travel at a fixed time, we recommend you book an Advance Ticket to get lower fares—a no-brainer for travellers looking to save money.
+You will find cheap train tickets released up to 12 weeks before your travel date.
+We advise booking your train tickets early as they can often sell out due to high demand; as there is limited availability.
+If you can't book until the day of train travel, Advance Fares may be available from train companies up to an hour before you leave.
+To get great discounts, combine your advance ticket with a railcard.

-2. Travel at Off-Peak Rather Than Peak Times
+2. Travelling Off-Peak Rather Than at Peak Times

-Suppose no advance fares are available, or you want flexibility in your time and day of travel.
+Suppose no advance fares are available, or you want flexibility in your train times and day of train travel.
 In that case, the cheapest train tickets are available when you travel during off-peak rather than peak times.
 Quieter off-peak periods are usually between 10 am and 4 pm, and after 7 pm, it can be worth travelling earlier or later than planned.
-Be careful; if a portion of your journey is leaving during a peak period, you might pay a peak price for the whole trip.
+Be careful: if a portion of your journey falls during a peak period, you might pay a peak price for the whole trip.
 Some train operators provide super off-peak tickets, which can be even cheaper.

 3. Compare the Price of Single and Return Tickets

-If you're taking a round trip and looking for a way to get cheap train tickets, compare the difference in price between a return ticket and two single tickets.
-At SplitMyFare, we automatically work out the best combination to ensure you get the cheapest fares.
+If you're taking a round trip and looking for a way to buy cheap train tickets, compare the difference in price between a return ticket and two single tickets to get the best prices.
+Buying two Advance single tickets can sometimes be cheaper than a return ticket on certain routes.
+At SplitMyFare, we automatically find the best combination of a single ticket or return ticket to ensure you get the cheapest fares.

 4. Save Money When Travelling as a Group by Booking Together

-If you are making your journey by rail in a group of 3 to 9 passengers, you can get cheap tickets with 1/3 off routes during off-peak hours when tickets are all booked together.
+GroupSave allows groups of 3-9 to receive a discount of up to 33% on train tickets during Off-Peak times when tickets are all booked together.
 We automatically apply the discount when you book with SplitMyFare if it is available for your journey.
 GroupSave discount is not available with every operator, so it is worth checking in advance.
-You must purchase all tickets in a single booking to get the saving and all passengers must travel on the same train.
+You must purchase all tickets in a single booking to get the savings, and all passengers must travel on the same train.

 5. Be Flexible About When You Travel

 Suppose you don't need to travel on a specific day at a particular time.
-Another of the ways to save money is by comparing differences in prices across alternative dates and times with our best fare finder.
+Another way to save is by comparing prices across alternative dates and times with our best fare finder.
 Avoid travel at weekends where possible; increased demand at these times can mean higher prices.
 We recommend taking the train during off-peak hours during the week, outside of holiday time.

 6. Use a Railcard

-If you regularly travel by rail or only take a few train journeys a year, getting and using a Railcard can make you significant savings.
+If you regularly travel by rail or only take a few train journeys a year, getting and using a Railcard can save you significant money.
+A Railcard provides a guaranteed 1/3 off train tickets.
 Sometimes you can get Railcards for free, for example, if you open a bank account.
 Railcards are available to buy from £20 per year or £70 for three years.
-Some of the Railcards available include:

-Sometimes, operators may charge a similar price for first-class fares; they can even be cheaper than standard fares.
+Sometimes, operators may charge a similar price for first-class tickets; you may be even find lower fares than with standard tickets.
 If few first-class tickets have been sold, their price may be vastly reduced so that you can travel in style at a lower cost.

-11. Get Refunds When You’re Entitled to Them
+8. Get Refunds and Discounts When You're Entitled to Them

-With a scheme called Delay Repay, you can claim refunds if there is a delay in the service of your journey, whether it’s due to weather conditions or anything else.
+With a scheme called Delay Repay, you can claim refunds if your journey is delayed, whether due to weather conditions or other factors.
 The delay times entitled to compensation vary between train companies, so it is worth giving their rules and terms a read, but you may be able to receive compensation if your journey has been delayed by as little as 15 minutes.
 You can apply for this refund through the Train Operating Company for your journey.

 Frequently Asked Questions